 Casino Biohub

 The Casino Biohub project is a proposed environmental infrastructure project in Casino, New South Wales.
-It aims to improve how organic wastewater is treated at the Casino Food Co-op’s existing livestock processing facility.
+It aims to improve how organic wastewater is treated at the Casino Food Company’s existing livestock processing facility.

-The project is being delivered by LMS Energy, through its subsidiary Helmont Energy, in partnership with the Casino Food Co-op.
+The project is being delivered by LMS Energy, through its subsidiary Helmont Energy, in partnership with the Casino Food Company (CFC).

 What the Biohub Will Do